Simpson Pulls Bighorn Language

 Officials of the American Sheep Industry Association expressed serious disappointment that this provision was eliminated.
 Nearly one quarter of U.S. sheep production is at stake in this conflict — truly a west-wide impact on sheep ranches and a national issue in regard to the loss of lamb and wool needed to maintain processing, infrastructure and service to accounts.

 “I got involved in this issue because I care deeply for our ranchers and for the tribes and sportsmen who work so hard on bighorn sheep conservation.
 I got involved to find a reasonable solution and tried to work with ranchers, hunters and land management agencies to solve this problem.
 Fighting over this problem serves no purpose and does not benefit hunting or ranching.
 As a result, I am pulling this provision.
-However, I am only doing this to have all interested parties come to the table and work with me on a solution.
-Too often, one side or the other is satisfied with the status quo.
-In this case, it is not acceptable-and losing part of our heritage, whether it be bighorn sheep in Idaho or ranchers in Idaho-is not an option,” said Simpson.
+However, I am only doing this to have all interested parties come to the table and work with me on a solution,” said Simpson.

-He continued to say he intends to convene meetings of all interested parties and work toward a less-controversial and more-collaborative solution that does not pose a threat to bighorn sheep or put ranching families out of business.
+He continued to say he intends to convene meetings of all interested parties and work toward a less-controversial and more-collaborative solution.

 The bill approved by the full House Appropriations Committee does contain extensive language related to bighorn research and inter-agency cooperation and periodical reports to Congress on the progress of the research.